 Although the primary purpose of LGBTQ Pride Month is to celebrate LGBTQ culture, as well as the freedoms members of this community now enjoy, it’s also a good time to talk about mental health and acknowledge it’s okay to ask for help.

 Members of this community who are dealing with mental health concerns, such as depression, anxiety, suicidal thoughts, or substance use disorder, can find the treatment they need from a variety of different sources.

-At Addiction Campuses, we offer a range of on-site treatment options for patients with substance use disorder.
+At Vertava Health, we offer a range of on-site treatment options for patients with substance use disorder.
 We understand that members of the LGBTQ community who struggle with substance use or mental health disorders have a unique background and experience.